Skip to main content

 Champions League-Style Swiss Format with Pots

 When UEFA overhauled the Champions League format in 2024, they replaced the traditional group stage with something more ambitious: a Swiss system with seeded pots.
 Thirty-six teams, eight rounds, no groups.
-Instead of playing the same three opponents twice, every team faces eight different opponents drawn from across the field.
-The result is a format that feels both massive and fair — top teams are protected from each other in the early rounds, but the Swiss pairing engine ensures competitive matches from round two onward.
+Instead of playing the same three opponents twice, every team faces eight different opponents — all determined before a single match is played.
+The pot system ensures the draw is balanced by strength, and the full schedule is known from day one.

 What changed and why